 For most of the program, students will reside in the George Alleyne Dormitory at the University of the West Indies.
 We will occupy an entire floor of the dormitory.
 There are 6 double rooms (2 twin beds) and 6 single rooms.
 Each room has an en-suite bathroom, a desk and chair, miniature refrigerator, chest of drawers and a closet.
 The common area has a living room with lounge chairs and cable television, dining area and a fully equipped kitchen.
-There will also be a single overnight stay away from the campus at the Katamah Resort in Treasure Beach, which is on the south coast of the island.
+There will also be a single overnight stay away from the campus at the Sunset Resort and Villas on the south coast of the island.